Hiram Maxim: Birth and early life

-Maxim was born in Sangerville, Maine on 5 February 1840, into a family of French Huguenot origin.
+Hiram Stevens Maxim was born in Sangerville, Maine, on 5 February 1840, into a family of French Huguenot origin.
 He became an apprentice coachbuilder at the age of 14 and ten years later, took up a job at the machine works of his uncle, Levi Stephens, at Fitchburg, Massachusetts.
 He subsequently worked as an instrument-maker and as a draughtsman.
 His early jobs in these areas led him to be often disappointed with workers when he ran his own companies later on in life.
 Hiram called himself a Protestant.

 Inventions

 Maxim, a longtime sufferer of bronchitis, patented and manufactured a pocket menthol inhaler and a larger "Pipe of Peace", a steam inhaler using pine vapour, that he claimed could relieve asthma, tinnitus, hay fever and catarrh.
 After being criticised for applying his talents to quackery, he protested that "it will be seen that it is a very creditable thing to invent a killing machine, and nothing less than a disgrace to invent an apparatus to prevent human suffering".